 - Tour a pineapple farm outside of Samburu Reserve

-- Enjoy up to 10 different birding expeditions around Kenya
+- Enjoy various birding expeditions around Kenya

 - Hike around Mount Kenya, Africa's second-highest mountain

 - See zebras and giraffes up close on a bicycle safari

 - Take a thrilling ride across the savanna in a hot air balloon

 |Day 3||Explore Samburu Reserve||Samburu Reserve|

 |Day 5||Enjoy a Birding Trek at Mount Kenya||Nanyuki|